Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 Save Last Start: Pitcher recorded a Save in his last start

-How to use it: When a player has registered one of these signals, it will be displayed in the Recent Data section of the main screen.
+How to use it: When a player has registered one of these signals, it will be displayed next to the player's name.
 This allows you to quickly be aware of any poor performance factors, or high performance factors that have happened for each player recently.
 These factors can be used to help you decide one way or the other on any tough decisions you may have to make on any given day.

 Getting the Most Out of TriSync Sports